allisonbri/DataSciencePortfolio/Projects.md

 [Link to code](PortfolioProject1.ipynb)

 **Overview**
 This project examines whether transportation patterns are related to the types of museums found in North Carolina counties.
-Using county-level data, it compares how residents commute (for example, by car, public transit, walking, or biking) with the percentage of each county's museums that are classified as art museums.
+Using county-level data, it compares how residents commute (for example, by car, public transit or walking) with the percentage of each county's museums that are classified as art museums.
 The goal is to see whether counties dominated by a particular mode of transportation tend to have a higher or lower share of art museums.

 **Research Question and dataset:**